 Goswami patiently led his team from the fall, when they finished second in the ECAC Championships and saw Jared Drucker earn a trip to the ITA National Indoors, to the highly successful spring.
 Columbia went 6-1 in the Ivy League and 16-3 overall.

 Goswami has had 14 players go from Columbia to the professional tour, including Jeff Chiang, the 1990 Collegiate Senior Player of the Year, Phil Williamson, the 1987 EITA Player of the Year, and Rob Kresberg, who went on to become the women’s tennis coach at Columbia.
 He also has seen 39 of his student-athletes named first team All-Ivy League in singles during his tenure.

 A former touring pro, Goswami succeeded another ex-touring pro, Paul Gerken, in 1982.
 He was a member of the Indian Davis Cup squad in 1974-75 and won the Indian National Singles title in 1979 and the Doubles title in 1978.

 A native of Assam, in the foothills of the Himalayas, Goswami earned a bachelor’s degree in business from St. Xavier’s College of Calcutta University in 1973 and competed for St. Xavier’s in tennis from 1970-73.

-After leaving the tour, Goswami became a club professional; since 1977, he has been director of tennis at the Westchester Country Club in Rye, N.Y.
-Goswami and his wife, Anne, reside in South Salem, N.Y.
+After leaving the tour, Goswami became a club professional; since 1977, he has been director of tennis at the Westchester Country Club in Rye, New York.
+Goswami and his wife, Anne, reside in South Salem, New York.
 Their son, Blaise, is a graduate of Princeton University and their daughter, Linnae, a graduate of Columbia College, is a former captain of the Lions’ women’s tennis team.